 From California to the New York Island, the United States is a big country.
 And you know what that means: ghosts.
 Lots of them.

 Here are the 50 most haunted places in America, one spooky destination for every state.
-This summer might call for an epic road trip.
-Just make sure to pack the spirit cleansing sage.
+If you ever find yourself at one of these eerie locales, just make sure to pack the spirit cleansing sage.

 In 1867, John Drish, a reported alcoholic, jumped to his death from the second floor balcony of his estate.
 His widow, Sarah, is said to still haunt the house, illuminating its tower with a phantom fire hundreds of years after her death.